 Free and compulsory education to all children up to the age of fourteen is the constitutional commitment in India.
 Despite spectacular quantitative expansion in every sphere of elementary education, the goal to achieve universal enrolment is still a far distant dream in a real sense.
 While adopting the constitution in 1950, the goal of UEE was to be achieved in ten years i.e. 1960.
 Keeping in view the educational facilities available in the country at that time, the goal of UEE was far too ambitious to achieve in a short span of ten years.
 Hence, the target date was revised several times.

-During the decade 1991-2001, a number of Centrally Sponsored Schemes, as well as, new programmes and projects were initiated across the country.
-The Operation Blackboard scheme initiated in 1987 also got momentum during this period so as the large number of District Institutes of Educational Training (DIETs) established across the country.
-The Andhra Pradesh Primary Education Project, Bihar Education Project, UP Basic Education Project, Lok Jumbish and Shiksha Karmi projects of Rajasthan and District Primary Education Programme (DPEP) were the main state-specific programmes initiated during 1991-2001.
+During the decade 1991-2001, a number of Centrally Sponsored Schemes, as well as, new programmes and projects were initiated across the Country.
+The Operation Blackboard (OBB) Scheme initiated in 1987 also got momentum during this period so as the large number of District Institutes of Educational Training (DIETs) established across the Country.
+The Andhra Pradesh Primary Education Project (APPEP), Bihar Education Project (BEP), UP Basic Education Project, Lok Jumbish and Shiksha Karmi projects of Rajasthan and District Primary Education Programme (DPEP) were the main state-specific programmes initiated during 1991-2001.
 The mid-day meal scheme was also initiated during this period.
 Primary education remained the focus of all these programmes.

-One of the significant visible achievements of SSA was strengthening the Educational Management Information System through DISE/U-DISE initiatives which had later acquired the status of the Official Statistics in 2012-13.
-Initially, the aim of SSA was to bring all the out-of-school, never enrolled, and dropped-out children back to school by 2003, achieve UPE by 2007, and UEE with satisfactorily quality of education by 2010 but nobody knows what had happened to all these targets.
+One of the significant visible achievements of SSA was strengthening the Educational Management Information System (EMIS) through DISE/U-DISE initiatives which had later acquired the status of the Official Statistics in 2012-13.
+Initially, the aim of SSA was to bring all the out-of-school, never enrolled, and dropped-out children back to school by 2003, achieve UPE by 2007, and UEE with satisfactorily Quality of Education by 2010 but nobody knows what had happened to all these targets, how much they achieved and what is the amount of the unfinished task.

 A number of capacity building programmes with an emphasis on the data analysis and use of indicators in planning were conducted across the county.
 Barring the initial period, later district plans started formulating at the State level and planning teams remained on paper.
-In most cases, Block development plans as envisaged in SSA couldn’t be developed so as the School Development plans based on which District plans were envisaged to be developed.
-In 2007, SSA extended to the secondary level of education in the form of RMSA.
+In most of the cases, Block Development Plans as envisaged in SSA couldn’t be developed so as the School Development Plans based on which District plans were envisaged to be developed.
+In 2007, SSA extended to the secondary level of education in the form of Rastriya Madhyamik Shiksha Abhiyan (RMSA).

 SSA inherited a legacy of rich experience of DPEP but it couldn’t sustain many of the best practices of the DPEP and it had become a routine and mechanical exercise year after year and lost focus.
 During the entire period of SSA, 2001 to 2018, it was never externally reviewed barring annual review by the Joint Review Mission even though there was a change in the federal government.
 For about 15 years, SSA plans were being formulated, appraised, approved and money released based on the 50+ Excel Tables provided by the Technical Support Group of SSA.